Saranomy/TinyDrawer/README.md

 #### Hardware Requirement
 In this demo, we will use [Pi Pico W](https://www.pishop.ca/product/raspberry-pi-pico-w/) and [Waveshare's Pico LCD 1.14](https://www.pishop.ca/product/1-14inch-lcd-display-module-for-raspberry-pi-pico-65k-colors-240-135-spi/) which has joystick controller and buttons.
 We will run *example_mario.py* on the Pico.
 You can use any device and any display screen as long as they meet the following requirements
-- Have a [Rasberry Pi Pico device](https://www.raspberrypi.com/products/raspberry-pi-pico) or Pico compatible device
+- Have a [Raspberry Pi Pico device](https://www.raspberrypi.com/products/raspberry-pi-pico) or Pico compatible device
 - Have a SPI [ST7789](https://newhavendisplay.com/content/datasheets/ST7789V.pdf) display connected to Pi Pico
 - Make sure the display color format is set to RGB565
 - Have a code that can send [framebuf.FrameBuffer](https://docs.micropython.org/en/latest/library/framebuf.html) to the display